What's the Point of a Foil Character in Literature?

 The only thing to do next is actually bring your foil character to life.
 The best way to do that?
 Use a writing tool designed for fiction authors like you.

-You can keep all of those just one click away from your manuscript, which makes crafting an incredible, well-developed character a breeze.
+In Dabble Writer, you're equipped with everything you need to create customized Character Profiles that are always just one click away from your manuscript, which makes crafting an incredible, well-developed character a breeze.

 On top of that, you can get access to all of Dabble's premium features, including the Plot Grid, automatic syncing, writing on any device, goal tracking, and so much more by clicking here.
 You get 14 days to see if Dabble's the right fit, and you don't even have to put in your credit card info (which means no surprise charge if you forget about it).